-Advertising identifiers, which come in a variety of formats, are a prerequisite to address a user for frequency capping or personalised/optimised advertising.
-Advertising identifiers can be either device or user-level, depending on the type identifier.
+Advertising identifiers, which come in a variety of formats, are a prerequisite to address a user for frequency capping or personalised and optimised advertising.
+Advertising identifiers can be either device or user-level, depending on the type of identifier.
 Identifiers can have the following characteristics:

-• Persistent or Transient:
+• Persistent, Semi Persistent or Transient:

-- Persistent identifiers exist across browsing sessions for enough time to effectively engage, frequency cap, and measure interaction, attribute conversions and optimise media spend. - Transient identifiers do not last long enough for the above use cases.
+- Persistent identifiers exist across browsing sessions for enough time to effectively engage, frequency cap, and measure interaction, attribute conversions and optimise media spend. - Semi-persistent identifiers are generally first-party cookies that may or may not link to a persistent identifier for consistent customer recognition: - Transient identifiers, within a closed ecosystem, used for activation purposes can be linked to semi-persistent identifiers for delivery against the above use cases, e.g. telco-verified transient IDs.